This post was most recently updated on June 8th, 2020

 WordPress is a powerhouse content management system with over 24% of websites globally using the platform, making it a massive target for hackers and malicious malware.
 Word Press is open-source, which also means its code is visible to anyone.
 This makes the platform prone to hackers who want to infect websites, insert malicious code and take control of them.
-You need to understand first who, why, and how they are attacking your WordPress site before you choose an adequate WordPress security.
+You need to understand first who, why, and how they are attacking your WordPress site before you choose an adequate WordPress security solution.

 In this article will give you the insight to keep your WordPress site safe and secure from threats.
 I am also going to provide you with the security vocabulary to help you communicate with system admins and security experts.